 Q: Out of all potential employers, why did you choose Codility?

-Q: What is the killer feature of Codility in your opinion?
+Q: In your opinion, what is the killer feature of Codility?

 Q: You have a final 60 seconds.
 Brag about something.

 ZB: This is a difficult one.
 Here we go: Once I came in second place in a French song competition.
 I sang Amsterdam by Jacques Brel.
 I am now Head of Customer Support at Codility.
 That was difficult; the process was very demanding.
 I also mastered a rabbit dish with cream sauce and knedliky; now it is my signature dish. :-) Recently I caught a bouquet at a gay wedding.